 β

-We have created the first version of the Design system called βBurritoβ, that you can see on this link.
-Overall, Supernova is a powerful tool for documenting and managing a design system, helping teams to work more efficiently and deliver better products.
+We have created the first version of the design system called 'Burrito,' which you can see on this link.
+Overall, Supernova is a powerful tool for documenting and managing a design system, helping teams work more efficiently and deliver better products.

 β